improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 image_23.png

-What we’re interested in are the two data pages of the clustered index – pages (1:89) and (1:114) in my case.
+What we're interested in are the two data pages of the clustered index – pages (1:89) and (1:114) in my case.
 Dumping the contents using dump style 3 shows that both have uniquifiers – one with a NULL value (interpreted as zero) and the other with a value of 1.

 ```sql
 DBCC TRACEON (3604)